Need to talk? Call 1800 882 436.

 You should see a doctor if:

-• your child is unwell with an ear infection
+• you suspect your child has an ear infection

 • your child’s pain hasn’t improved after 1 – 2 days

-• there is redness and tenderness behind your child’s ear
+• there is redness, swelling and pain behind your child’s ear

-• you are worried about your child’s language development
+• you are worried about your child’s hearing or speech and language development

 How are ear infections diagnosed?